-Approval of the Consent Agenda

-Councilmember Hankins moved, seconded by Mayor Pro Tem Jones, to adopt the Consent Calendar.
-The motion carried by the following vote:

-Aye: 6 - Mayor Buxbaum, Mayor Pro Tem Jones, Councilmember Cooper,

-Councilmember Hankins, Councilmember Roe and Councilmember

-Rogers

-Excused: 1 - Councilmember Langer

-SECOND READINGS - None

-FIRST READINGS - None

-5. PUBLIC HEARING - None

-6. OTHER BUSINESS

-6.A 13-0357 Agenda Item:

-Approval of LED Streetlighting Project, Appropriation Ordinance and Associated Interagency Agreements Transportation Division Interim Director Mark Russell provided information on the conversion program, including benefits and funding sources.
+Approval of the Consent Agenda Councilmember Hankins moved, seconded by Mayor Pro Tem Jones, to adopt the Consent Calendar.
+The motion carried by the following vote: Aye: 6 - Mayor Buxbaum, Mayor Pro Tem Jones, Councilmember Cooper, Councilmember Hankins, Councilmember Roe and Councilmember Rogers Excused: 1 - Councilmember Langer SECOND READINGS - None FIRST READINGS - None 5.
+PUBLIC HEARING - None 6.
+OTHER BUSINESS 6.A 13-0357 Approval of LED Streetlighting Project, Appropriation Ordinance and Associated Interagency Agreements Mr. Mark Russell, Interim Director of the Transportation Division, provided information on the conversion program, including benefits and funding sources.
 Administrative Services Director Jane Kirkemo explained how the debt capacity is set as well as debt limit and credit rating.
-Comments and questions raised included the following: - The payback time is 10 years. - The City will save money in the long term. - Is there an advantage to splitting the City in sections?
-The grant made this cost effective to cover the entire City. - The contract with the Department of Enterprise Systems is to contract with their energy saving contractor. - Is the brightness of the LED bulbs flexible?
+Comments and questions raised include the following:

+- The payback time is 10 years. - The City will save money in the long term. - Is there an advantage to splitting the City in sections?
+The grant made this cost effective to cover the entire city. - The contract with the Department of Enterprise Systems is to contract with their energy saving contractor. - Is the brightness of the LED bulbs flexible?
 Yes. - Can we afford this at this time? - The issue of safety to our crews is a consideration.
-Councilmember Cooper moved, seconded by Councilmember Hankins, to approve the LED streetlighting project including the following: - · Authorize the Mayor to sign Interagency Agreement Amendment 2 with the Department of Enterprise Services; - · Authorize the Mayor to sign Interagency Agreement with the Department of Commerce; - Authorize the City Manager to sign project funding and related contract documents; and - Approve an appropriation ordinance for LED streetlighting on first reading and forward to second reading due back on 5/14/2013.
-The motion carried by the following vote: Aye: 5 - Mayor Buxbaum, Mayor Pro Tem Jones, Councilmember Cooper, Councilmember Hankins and Councilmember Roe Nay: 1 - Councilmember Rogers Excused: 1 - Councilmember Langer 6.B 13-0324 Agenda Item:

-Approval of Designating Ordinance for the Issuance and Sale of General Obligation Bonds Not to Exceed \$9 Million Administrative Services Director Jane Kirkemo said she expects to issue debt close to \$7 million.
-The LED streetlight conversion program will be included in this issuance.
+Councilmember Cooper moved, seconded by Councilmember Hankins, to approve the LED Streetlighting project including the following: - Authorize the Mayor to sign Interagency Agreement Amendment 2 with the Department of Enterprise Services; - · Authorize the Mayor to sign Interagency Agreement with the Department of Commerce; - Authorize the City Manager to sign project funding and related contract documents; and - Approve an Appropriation Ordinance for LED Streetlighting on first reading and forward to second reading due back on 5/14/2013.
+The motion carried by the following vote: Aye: 5 - Mayor Buxbaum, Mayor Pro Tem Jones, Councilmember Cooper, Councilmember Hankins and Councilmember Roe Nay: 1 - Councilmember Rogers Excused: 1 - Councilmember Langer 6.B 13-0324 Approval of Designating Ordinance for the Issuance and Sale of General Obligation Bonds Not to Exceed \$9 Million Administrative Services Director Jane Kirkemo said she expects to issue debt close to \$7 million.
+The LED Streetlight Conversion program will be included in this issuance.
 The ordinance was adopted on second reading.